 Here is a video showing how it works… scroll to 4:45 minute mark

-So the benefits of this Valterra system are that it is lightweight, easy to set-up (fairly quick), and it doesn’t require permanent installation.
+So the benefits of the Valterra RV stabilizer system are that it is lightweight, easy to set-up (fairly quick), and it doesn’t require permanent installation.

 2) Set of Aftermarket Scissor Jacks